 - Bike-only contra-flow lane - these lanes allow riders two-way travel on roads that are marked one-way for other vehicles.

-Council provides bicycle racks at key locations throughout the local government area.
+City of Newcastle provides bicycle racks at key locations throughout the local government area.
 The Newcastle Development Control Plan requires that new development provide end of trip facilities, such as lockers and showers.
-If you have suggestions for additional bike parking, contact Council on (02) 4974 2000 or email@example.com.
 Secure bike lockers are available for hire at various train stations throughout NSW.
 For details, visit the Transport NSW website.